 5. Element with Index

-Some times there are more than one elements present in the DOM with similar attributes and it becomes difficult to search them when they are dynamic in nature.
-For example, there are 10 buttons on page and you want to locate 5th button.
-Then we search elements with ‘button’ tag and navigate to 5th index of list of buttons to get that element:
+Sometimes there is more than one element present in the DOM with similar attributes and it becomes difficult to search them when they are dynamic in nature.
+For example, there are 10 buttons on the page and you want to locate 5th button.
+Then we search elements with ‘button’ tag and navigate to the 5th index of the list of buttons to get that element:

-If hierarchical level doesn’t get change, then this would be one method to trace dynamic element.
+If the hierarchical level doesn’t get change, then this would be one method to trace dynamic element.

-Absolute Xpath method uses complete path from the Root Element to the particular element.
-An absolute Xpath starts with html and forward slash (/) as shown below.
+Absolute XPath method uses complete path from the Root Element to the particular element.
+An absolute XPath starts with html and forward slash (/) as shown below.
 You can use firepath (firebug) to generate Xpaths.
-They are prone to more regression as slight modification in DOM makes them incorrect or refer to a different element.
-Normally it’s not considered as a best practice to use absolute Xpath, However it solves the Dynamic element problem.
+They are prone to more regression as a slight modification in DOM makes them incorrect or refer to a different element.
+Normally it’s not considered as a best practice to use absolute Xpath, However, it solves the Dynamic element problem.

 7. Using IWebElement Interface.